AbolfazlMahkam/Todo-List/README.md

 4. Run ```npm update``` to ensure all node modules are up to date.
 5. Start the server by running ```npm start```.
 The server will listen on port 9500.
 6. Open your preferred browser and go to ````127.0.0.1:9500```` or ```localhost:9500``` to access the application.

-Enjoy managing your tasks with ease and efficiency!
+7. Enjoy managing your tasks with ease and efficiency!

+We hope you find this project useful and intuitive.
+Happy task managing!